Haiti: Post-Aristide era (2004–present)

 Amidst the continuing political chaos, a series of natural disasters hit Haiti.
-In 2004, Tropical Storm Jeanne skimmed the north coast, leaving 3,006 people dead in flooding and mudslides, mostly in the city of Gonaïves.
+In 2004, Tropical Storm Jeanne skimmed the north coast, leaving 3,006 people dead in flooding and mudslides, mostly in Gonaïves.
 In 2008, Haiti was again struck by tropical storms; Tropical Storm Fay, Hurricane Gustav, Hurricane Hanna and Hurricane Ike all produced heavy winds and rain, resulting in 331 deaths and about 800,000 in need of humanitarian aid.
 The state of affairs produced by these storms was intensified by already high food and fuel prices that had caused a food crisis and political unrest in April 2008.

-The Haitian National Palace, located in Port-au-Prince, Haiti, heavily damaged after the earthquake of 2010.
-This was originally a two-story structure; the second story completely collapsed.
+The Haitian National Palace, located in Port-au-Prince, was heavily damaged after the earthquake of 2010, and officially demolished in 2012.
+It was originally a two-story structure; the second story completely collapsed.

-On 12 January 2010, at 4:53pm local time, Haiti was struck by a magnitude-7.0 earthquake.
+On 12 January 2010, Haiti was struck by a magnitude-7.0 earthquake.
 This was the country's most severe earthquake in over 200 years.
-The earthquake was reported to have left between 160,000 and 300,000 people dead and up to 1.6 million homeless, making it one of the deadliest natural disasters ever recorded.
-An estimated 80% of schools, more than half of Haiti's hospitals were destroyed or damaged.
-It is also one of the deadliest earthquakes ever recorded.
+The earthquake was reported to have left between 160,000 and 316,000 people dead and up to 1.6 million homeless, making it one of the deadliest natural disasters ever recorded.
+An estimated 80% of schools and more than half of Haiti's hospitals were destroyed or damaged.
 The situation was exacerbated by a subsequent massive cholera outbreak that was triggered when cholera-infected waste from a United Nations peacekeeping station contaminated the country's main river, the Artibonite.
 In 2017, it was reported that roughly 10,000 Haitians had died and nearly a million had been made ill.
 After years of denial, the United Nations apologized in 2016, but as of 2017, they have refused to acknowledge fault, thus avoiding financial responsibility.